Disentangling representations of retinal images with generative models: Acknowledgements

 \section{Acknowledgements}

-We thank Holger Heidrich for discussing project directions and implementation details.
+We thank Francesco Locatello for discussing details about the background on causal representation learning and we thank Holger Heidrich for discussing project directions and implementation details.
 We also thank Patrick Köhler, Kyra Kadhim, Simon Holdenried-Krafft, and Jeremiah Fadugba for helpful discussions and Kyra Kadhim, Julius Gervelmeyer, and Holger Heidrich for comments on the manuscript.
 This project was supported by the Hertie Foundation and by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy with the Excellence Cluster 2064 ``Machine Learning — New Perspectives for Science'', project number 390727645.
-This research utilized compute resources at the T\"ubingen Machine Learning Cloud, INST 37/1057-1 FUGG.
+This research utilized compute resources at the Tübingen Machine Learning Cloud, INST 37/1057-1 FUGG.
 PB is a member of the Else Kr\"oner Medical Scientist Kolleg ``ClinbrAIn: Artificial Intelligence for Clinical Brain Research''.
+LK is supported by the Diabetes Center Berne.
 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting SM.

 \begin{appendices}

 \thefigure{\thesection.\arabic{figure}}